-The system is likely to use other critical platform services that can cause the entire system to be at risk, such as Azure DNS and Azure Active Directory (AD).
+The system is likely to use other critical platform services that can cause the entire system to be at risk, such as Azure DNS and Microsoft Entra ID.
 Azure DNS guarantees 100% availability SLA for valid DNS requests.
-Azure Active Directory guarantees at least 99.99% uptime.
+Microsoft Entra guarantees at least 99.99% uptime.
 Still, you should be aware of the impact in the event of a failure.

 Taking hard dependency on foundational services is inevitable because many Azure services depend on them.
 Expect disruption in the system if they are unavailable.
 For instance:

 - Azure Front Door uses Azure DNS to reach the backend and other global services.